 When you search for a stable and value-for-money rangefinder, go for a rangefinder that offers accurate results on the ground within a yard of your target.
 Once you purchase a rangefinder, assuring that it shows accurate and consistent readings is vital.

-When you find the slope feature on the rangefinder, you can be sure of an additional guarantee to get the accurate yardage of a shot in terms of elevation difference between the fairway and the hole.
+When you find the slope feature on the rangefinder, you can be sure of an additional guarantee to get the accurate yardage of a shot in terms of the elevation difference between the fairway and the hole.

 The slope function is a plus point for pro golfers.
 They love it when they can measure the slope precision of shots within 150 yards.
 When the slope reading shows birdie putts, it means it has a greater probability of going in.
 Thus, it is a major plus point to have the exact reading when hitting the next shot.